 Run away from the piano?

 There is no escape from piano music.
-My return to the complex lifestyle of being a concert pianist involves many facets of commitment.
+The lifestyle of being a concert pianist involves many facets of commitment.
 There is foremost a strong desire to relish oneself in other forms of art such as paintings, sculpture, architecture and literature.

 The piano addiction resumes